John 6:45

 life."
 Earlier in this chapter

-symbolism: because He says here that the flesh profits nothing.
-The flesh also
+symbolism.
+He says here that the flesh profits nothing.
+The flesh also profits

-profits nothing in the sense that you cannot earn the favor of God.
-If you want
+nothing in the sense that you cannot earn the favor of God through your human

-to be accepted by God, then you enter into a relationship with Him that is
+efforts.
+If you want to be accepted by God, then you enter into a relationship

 Notice the close relationship between the

 Spirit and life, and between the Spirit and the words of Jesus.
-You can’t know
+You cannot know

 God without the Words of God.
 "You shall know